svenmeier/wicket-box/README.md

 ----------

-- DataBox is a DataTable extension which bundles all behaviors into a highly dynamic table with fixed headers, column resizing and its body stretched to the available size
+- DataBox is a DataTable extension which bundles all behaviors into a highly dynamic table with fixed headers, column resizing and its body stretching to the available size
 - TreeBox is the pendant for TableTree
 - WizardBox streches its content so its control buttons are pinned to the bottom of its markup area.